Blessed be the Earth for providing us this food

 Pause before you eat.
 Take a deep breath.
 Relax your body.
 Take in the food in front of you with admiration and sincere thankfulness.

 Breathe in the fragrances altogether, let your nose stimulate your brain with the layers of scents.

 Touch the food gently with your fingers.
 If it’s appropriate, use your hands to hold some of the food before or while you eat it.

-To enrich the experience bless the food in whichever way you wish, but you don’t have to say a word.
+To enrich the experience, bless the food in whichever way you wish, but you don’t have to say a word.
 Feeling grateful is enough.
-If you’re keen to try out some spoken words, have a read of this.
+If you’re keen to try out some spoken words, read this.

 As much as possible, stay away from genetically and chemically altered or processed food, as these will negatively influence any kind of blessing benefits.

-Now you’re literally ready to eat.
+Now you’re ready to eat.
 Your mind, heart, spirit and body are all prepared to receive the food in front of you and make the very most of it.